Conditional Front-door Adjustment for Heterogeneous Treatment Assignment Effect Estimation Under Non-adherence: Additional Experimental Results

 \subsection{Sensitivity Analysis with Synthetic Datasets}

-To assess the sensitivity of our synthetic experimental results (Section~\ref{sec:experiments:cfd-sbd-comp}), we repeated our experiments with different simulation parameters.
+We repeated our experiments with different simulation parameters to assess the sensitivity of our synthetic experimental results (Section~\ref{sec:experiments:cfd-sbd-comp}).
 In particular, we first modified the number of features from 30 to 50.
 As shown in Figure~\ref{fig:sim-p-50}, the overall trend in both Synthetic Dataset A and Synthetic Dataset B remains the same as Section~\ref{sec:experiments:cfd-sbd-comp}: CFD is more advantageous than SBD when effect sizes are smaller.
 We also modified the random weights' sampling parameter from $\unif(-10, 10)$ to $\unif(-5, 5)$ and repeated the experiments.
 As shown in Figure~\ref{fig:sim-amp-5}, the overall trend remains the same, CFD is advantageous over SBD when effect sizes are smaller.